Last Updated on 8 January, 2021 by Veronica

 *Recommendation:

-No one told us about this, but luckily we arrived early to Sintra, and by lunchtime, we were already leaving.
-We saw people waiting in line for about an hour and an hour half to buy the ticket!!
-It took us, at 09:30, five minutes, and even then, there were still a lot of people.
+We saw people waiting for an hour and a half to buy the ticket!!
+It took us, at 09:30, five minutes, and even then, there were still many people.

-What to see in Lisbon in two days
+What to See in Lisbon in two days

-The next two days are to visit Lisbon, an essential place on your road trip through Portugal.
-We visited Lisbon for two and a half days because we loved this city, it is beautiful, picturesque, and full of corners that deserve a very good visit (and that we had already spent a weekend before).
+We visited Lisbon for two and a half days because we loved this city; it is beautiful, picturesque, and full of corners that deserve an excellent visit (and we had already spent a weekend before).

 Day 1.
 Alfama, Barrio Alto, La Baixa and Chiado

-Lisbon has a lot to do and visit, so it’s good that you take a little plan and organize your journey.
-You have to dedicate a full morning to the Alfama district, take breakfast in front of the Museu do Fado while the Guests by Rincon group sings you live ethnic music in the square “Largo do Chafariz de Dentro”.
-It was a very good time.
+You have to dedicate a full morning to the Alfama district take breakfast in front of the Museu do Fado while the Guests by Rincon group sing you live ethnic music in the square “Largo do Chafariz de Dentro.”
+It was a perfect time.

 Then you can visit the Pantheon, the Castelo de São Jorge, the viewpoint of Santa Luzia, the Cathedral (La Sé), and the house dos Bicos.